Donald M. Kendall Sculpture Gardens: Visitor access and nearby art

-The sculpture garden is open to the public, and a visitor's booth is in operation during the spring and summer, according to the PepsiCo Web site, although a New York Times article reported that it was open from March to November.
+The sculpture garden is open to the public, and a visitor's booth is in operation during the spring and summer.
 When the center is closed, visitors may get a map of the gardens from a security guard at the headquarters entrance.
 No admission is charged for entrance, and parking is free.
-According to The New York Times, as of September 2006, the sculpture garden is open daily from 7 a.m. to 7 p.m., April to October, and from 7 a.m. to 5 p.m., November to March.
+As of July 2025, the sculpture garden is open on weekends from March 30 to November 16, 10 a.m. to 4 p.m., and for selected holidays such as Memorial Day, July 4, Labor Day, and Indigenous People's Day.
 Visitors can take Metro-North commuter trains to White Plains or Rye, and then take a taxi to the headquarters.
 The No. 12 bus from the White Plains railroad station stops at the headquarters.

 "PepsiCo World Headquarters" is a seven-building complex designed by Edward Durrell Stone.
 Across the street (Anderson Hill Road) from the headquarters, more modern art can be seen at the Neuberger Museum of Art on the campus of Purchase College of the State University of New York.
-The PepsiCo Web site gives out very little information on the gardens.